blazexnz/blazexnz.github.io/prompt-library/readme.md

 - All data is stored locally in your browser
 - Clearing browser storage will remove saved prompts
 - No external database or backend required
+- Import files use JSON format
+- Exported backups are human-readable and editable